MindCloud-Team/ERC25_remote_simulation/README.md

-# ERC25_remote_simulation
+Thanks!
+Here's an updated version of the **README** with details about the two types of landmarks, including your custom ArUco tag generation:

+---

 ## Mind Cloud Adaptation for GZ Sim Harmonic and ERC25 Remote Extension

 This repository provides a customized and simplified Mars Yard environment adapted for use with **Gazebo Sim Harmonic** and **ROS 2 Jazzy**.
-It is based on the original model provided [here](https://drive.google.com/drive/folders/1kvJ4vRcukgJdDpJXkft8xSptM3QwUmzl), which we cleaned and reduced from **over 3 million** faces to approximately **300,000** to improve performance. *(Note: We are not 3D modeling experts, but this is the best optimization we could achieve.)*
+It is based on the original model provided [here](https://drive.google.com/drive/folders/1kvJ4vRcukgJdDpJXkft8xSptM3QwUmzl), which we cleaned and reduced from **over 3 million** faces to approximately **300,000** to improve performance.
+*(Note: We are not 3D modeling experts, but this is the best optimization we could achieve.)*

+---

 ### Key Contributions

 - ✅ Created a usable version of the Mars Yard simulation model
 - ✅ Added a **ZED X camera** to the rover model *(camera positions may not be accurate)*
-- ✅ Included **landmarks** for use in localization and navigation tasks
+- ✅ Included two types of **landmarks** based on the [ERC2025 Technical Handbook](https://github.com/husarion/erc2025/blob/main/TECHNICAL_HANDBOOK.md):
+  - 🧭 **Type 1 – ArUco Tags**:
+    Automatically generated using a custom script with textures from the `DICT_4X4_100` dictionary.
+  - 🔍 **Type 2 – Discovery Landmarks**:
+    Random 3D objects placed in the environment, intended to simulate exploration and unknown object detection.
 ---

 ### Installation & Setup